 “It quickly became a really powerful tool.”
 Ruth says, “The intuitive design makes a difference to each manager’s independence and to our bottom line.”

 With a tool that they could get to grips with so quickly, the managers could take on many of the day-to-day responsibilities themselves.
-“They can manage room numbers, income, and look into the future of the setting as well,” Ruth explains, “more importantly, they can do this independently, giving the central office overall control without taking up time and resources.”
+“They can manage room numbers, income, and look into the future of the center as well,” Ruth explains, “more importantly, they can do this independently, giving the central office overall control without taking up time and resources.”

 Whether it’s spotting opportunities to improve the way things are being run, or getting a handle on each center’s future with their projected income, Ruth could now focus her team’s time and energy where it was needed most.